jallanxjallan/onemanairforce/adaptation/output/draft_synopsis.md

 pick up each of the flag-draped coffins and place them on the truck.
 But they leave the sixth coffin where it lies as the truck pulls away.

-**Returning to 25 September 1988  at Muharto Residence **Muharto tells Cameron that the sixth coffin, presumably containing Bobs remains, could not be buried with the others because he was a foreigner.
+**On 25 September 1988  at Muharto Residence **Muharto tells Cameron that the sixth coffin, presumably containing Bobs remains, could not be buried with the others because he was a foreigner.
 Muharto's expression as he finishes his reminiscences convinces Cameron that he regarded Freeberg as a close friend, and is seeking closure about his mysterious disappearance.
 As Cameron rises to leave, Muharto wonders that if he had turned down promotion and had been with Bob on the final flight, maybe it would not have ended in tragedy.

 **The following day   at Jakarta Post **Cameron writes up the interview, and gives it to managing editor Sabam Siagian, who had given him the